Data protection information for applicants

 Conducting the conversation using MS Teams is voluntary and you can also choose to have a conversation with us via another communication channel.
 However, your options to choose from do not mean that we are asking you for your consent to data processing, but only that other communication channels are available to you for communicating with us.

 We process the above-mentioned data in connection with online meetings about your application based on our legitimate interests within the meaning of Art.
 6 para.
 1 lit f) GDPR.
 We have a legitimate interest in conducting an online conversation with applicants who have themselves chosen to conduct an online conversation with us using MS Teams regarding their application and in creating an online meeting and sending invitations using MS Teams.
-We create notes on online interviews that have taken place and also carry out this data processing on the basis of our legitimate interest within the meaning of Art.
-6 para.
-1 lit f) GDPR.
-The legitimate interest consists of the creation of notes that contain information about you as an applicant and our interview.
-Insofar as the use of personal data in connection with an online interview with the help of MS Teams is necessary for the defence or exercise of claims, we use personal data for the exercise of our legitimate interests in the defence or exercise of claims on the basis of Art.
-6 para.
-1 lit. f) GDPR.
-To exercise your right to object in accordance with Art.
-21 GDPR, you can contact us by email.

-USA) and the subcontractors used by Microsoft to provide MS Teams.
-Microsoft provides an up-to-date list of subcontractors at the following URL under "List of subprocessors" and indicates which subcontractors are involved in which Microsoft services: https://www.microsoft.com/en-ww/trust-center/privacy/data-access.
+The recipients of the data processed when conducting an online conversation using MS Teams include Microsoft Ireland Operations Limited (One Microsoft Place, South County Business Park, Leopardstown, Dublin 18 D18, Ireland); parent company Microsoft Corporation (One Microsoft Way Redmond, WA 98052-6399 USA) and the subcontractors used by Microsoft to provide MS Teams.
+Microsoft provides an up-to-date list of subcontractors at the following URL under "List of subprocessors" and indicates which subcontractors are involved in which Microsoft services: https://www.microsoft.com/en-us/trust-center/privacy.
 More information on data processing by Microsoft itself can be found at the following URL: https://docs.microsoft.com/de-de/microsoftteams/teams-privacy?view=o365-worldwide.

 4. Assessment Centers

 We process your personal data in order to be able to carry out an assessment centre, insofar as this is necessary for the selection for the described position.
 For this purpose, we transmit your personal data within the framework of order processing so that you can be invited to the assessment centre.
 Further information on data protection can be found in the data protection declaration of the assessment centre.
-The legal basis for this is § 26 para.
-2 FDPA n.v. and Art.
-6 para.
-1 lit a) GDPR.

 5. Background-Check

 Under certain circumstances, a so-called background check is carried out as part of the application process.
 This is used for senior management and serves the purpose of a background check and the verification of the authenticity and correctness of the information, documents and references.
-The legal basis is then the consent according to Art.
-9 para.
-2 lit b), e) GDPR.
-The applicant receives further information on the background check as part of the consent.

 6. Categories of the data